Willian199/dart_ddi/README.md

 The Dart Dependency Injection (DDI) Library supports various scopes for efficient management of object instances.
 Each scope determines how instances are created, reused, and destroyed throughout the application lifecycle.
 Below are detailed characteristics of each scope, along with recommendations, use cases, and considerations for potential issues.

 ## Singleton
-`Description`: This scope creates a single instance during registration and reuses it in all subsequent requests.
+`Description`: This scope creates an unique instance during registration and reuses it in all subsequent requests.

 `Recommendation`: Suitable for objects that need to be globally shared across the application, maintaining a single instance.

 `Use Case`: Sharing a configuration manager, a logging service, or a global state manager.

 `Note`:

         - `Interceptor.onDipose` and `PreDispose` mixin are not supported.
 You can just destroy the instance.

         - If you call dispose, only the Application or Session childrens will be disposed.

 ## Application